AgenteDog/DogSon-Parser/README.md

 mapEnts can be found after exporting from [c2m.](https://github.com/sheilan102/C2M)

 The only difference between [c2m's](https://github.com/sheilan102/C2M) json and DogSon’s json is the arrangement of rotations.
 DogSon exports as “xyz” while [c2m](https://github.com/sheilan102/C2M) exports as “yzx.”

+# For those who download the source code:
+You will need [colorama](https://pypi.org/project/colorama/) in order to run this script.

+**If you are downloading a [release](https://github.com/AgenteDog/DogSon-Parser/releases) you can ignore this**